kachick/chawan/doc/localcgi.md

 * `MAPPED_URI_PASSWORD=` the password part, in this case `password`.
 If no password was specified, the variable is set to the empty string.
 * `MAPPED_URI_HOST=` the host part, in this case `host.org` If no host was specified, the variable is set to the empty string.
-(An example of an URL with no host: `about:blank`, here `blank` is the path name.)
+(An example of a URL with no host: `about:blank`, here `blank` is the path name.)
 * `MAPPED_URI_PORT=` the port, in this case `1234`.
 If no port was specified, the variable is set to the empty string.
 (In this case, the CGI script is